moneybutton/yours-core/blog/contents/articles/2016-01-11-intermission/index.md

 and increase flexibility to organize human activity.
 Creating a legal corporation will ultimately be seen as an inefficient and insecure tool for organizations.
-As such, while Datt works just fine for now as a Delaware C corp, my not all of my future activity will fall under the "Datt" label.
+As such, while Datt works just fine for now as a Delaware C corp, not all of my future activity will fall under the "Datt" label.
 Non-Datt activity will fall under corporations in other countries or cryptocorporations.

 In other news: